SK-VQA: Synthetic Knowledge Generation at Scale for Training Context-Augmented Multimodal LLMs: Experiments

 \subsection{Evaluation Datasets and Metrics}

-\paragraph{Datasets} We use three existing KB-VQA datasets for evaluation: InfoSeek, Enc-VQA, and ViQuAE.
-Additionally, we use a subset of our dataset (10,744 ImRef-filtered QA pairs associated with images from LAION) for model evaluation.
-For InfoSeek, similar to the training dataset described in \Cref{sec:experimental-setup}, we use a subset of its validation set processed by \citet{wei2023uniir}, which includes 11,323 samples where only external textual knowledge is required for the given questions and images.
+We use three existing KB-VQA datasets for evaluation: InfoSeek, Enc-VQA, and ViQuAE.
+Additionally, we use 10,744 samples from \imref associated with images from LAION for model evaluation.
+For InfoSeek, we use a subset of its validation set processed by \citet{wei2023uniir}, which includes 11,323 samples where only external textual knowledge is required for the given questions and images.
 For Enc-VQA, we use its official test set, which contains 5,750 samples.
-Due to the small size of the ViQuAE test set, we combine the original train, validation, and test sets to create a larger testing set of 3,625 samples.
+Due to the small size of the ViQuAE test set, we combine the train, validation, and test sets to create a larger testing set of 3,625 samples.
+We use the official semantic evaluation method for Enc-VQA, BEM~\cite{bulian2022tomayto}.

-\paragraph{Evaluation Metrics} For Enc-VQA, we utilize the official semantic evaluation method, BEM~\cite{bulian2022tomayto}, where a BERT-based model~\cite{devlin2018bert} is fine-tuned on a question, a ground truth answer, and a generated answer.
-The model outputs a value indicating whether the generated answer is semantically correct.
-Following the official settings, we use a threshold of 0.5 to determine if the generated answer is correct or not.
 For other datasets, we use exact string matching.